 Encouraging companies - and in particular grocery stores – that we don’t need any packaging, even if it is recyclable plastic, is a great first step.

 Due to the sheer amount of plastic produced, recycling plants simply can’t cope.
-We use so much, that much of it ends up on landfills or incinerated simply because we can’trecycle it.
+We use so much, that much of it ends up on landfills or incinerated simply because we can’t recycle it.
 Some of your recycling is even sent overseas, but again, this is being stopped because of the volume.
-90.5% of all plastic waste has never been recycled, and this inevitably ends up in our oceans.
+90.5% of all plastic waste has never been recycled, and this will cause plastic pollution in the ocean.

 The famous motto is Reduce, Reuse, Recycle.
 This is in order of priority.